 DHS & Information Sharing (SB414)

-Senate Bill 414 is a law passed by the 2007 legislature regarding children in foster, residential or group care under the custody of DHS.
-Much of the measure addresses placement of siblings in care as well as the need to track the progress of students in care.
+Senate Bill 414 is a law passed by the 2007 legislature regarding children in foster, residential, or group care under the custody of DHS.
+Much of the measure addresses the placement of siblings in care as well as the need to track the progress of students in care.
 The bill also includes a provision requiring DHS workers to report to the court on school attendance and school progress.

 Providing Student Records to DHS

 The Uninterrupted Scholars Act (FERPA amendment) allows schools to release information to a caseworker or representative of the agency without parental consent, but only when the agency is “legally responsible for the care and protection of the student” and has the right to access a student’s case plan.
 Staff can provide student records to a caseworker if the agency has legal custody, or has issued a court order or subpoena.
 The amendment applies to all students, both general and special education.